Federation Trading Post

-Federation Trading Post was a Star Trek and science fiction specialty retail store with two locations, one in Berkeley, California (opened May 11, 1975) and a second in New York City (opened October 11, 1975).
+Federation Trading Post was an American Star Trek and science fiction specialty retail store with two locations, one in Berkeley, California (opened May 11, 1975) and a second in New York City (opened October 11, 1975).
 Both stores were founded and owned by self-described Trekkers Chuck Weiss and Sandy Sarris.

-Described as the "first of its kind", and very likely the first independent retail store solely devoted to a television series, the Federation Trading Post was seen as contributing to the rise of Star Trek fan culture in the Bay Area and in New York City in the years between the cancellation of the original series in 1969, and the release of Star Trek the Motion Picture in 1979.
+Described as the "first of its kind", and very likely the first independent retail store solely devoted to a television series, the Federation Trading Post was seen as contributing to the rise of Star Trek fan culture in the Bay Area and in New York City in the years between the cancellation of the original series in 1969, and the release of Star Trek: The Motion Picture in 1979.
 During this time, the show had entered syndication and gained new fans, many of whom took to letter-writing campaigns to bring the show back on the air.
 Official merchandise for the growing fan base had been sparse, so many unlicensed fan creations were shared and/or sold at early science fiction conventions.

-The “Red Hour” Festival
+The "Red Hour" Festival

 Star Trek-specific fan club events had begun before the show's cancellation in 1969, although guests were not included in any organized convention setting until January, 1972.
-Star Trek Lives details the first series of Star Trek conventions, growing steadily in New York, as well as a nationwide campaign by fans to see a series revival.
+Star Trek Lives! details the first series of Star Trek conventions, growing steadily in New York, as well as a nationwide campaign by fans to see a series revival.

 Weiss, Sarris and other San Francisco fans of the series would meet to watch reruns and exchange trivia.
 Their organization efforts led to The "Red Hour" Festival (referencing the episode "The Return of the Archons"), the first Star Trek convention held in Northern California.

 The twelve-hour event was held at Lincoln High School in San Francisco on February 22, 1975, and served as a fundraising effort for the local fan club, Star Trek Archives.
 Actors James Doohan, George Takei, Walter Koenig and Arlene Martel appeared, along with others.
 Reportedly, 1,000 fans were turned away for lack of space.
 The event garnered attention in the local press, including a mention by Herb Caen in his column in the San Francisco Chronicle, and its success helped convince Weiss and Sarris to open the Federation Trading Post.